A new notion of dimension for dynamical systems and shift embeddability: Introduction

 The rest of the paper is organized as follows: In \Cref{sec:ord_dim_cover} we recall basic results from classical dimension theory.
 Readers who are acquainted with classical dimension theory should find the content of this section quite familiar, although the treatment of the order of a cover as a function rather than a number is perhaps not completely standard.
 In \Cref{sec:TM_pairs} we discuss the category of topological-measure pairs following Elliott and Niu \cite{elliott2025smallboundarypropertymathcal} and define a notion of dimension in this category.
 In \Cref{sec:dynamical_systems} we briefly observe that any dynamical system gives a topological-measure pair.
 This extends the notion of dimension to the category of dynamical systems.
 In \Cref{sec:SBP} we recall the small boundary property and prove that a dynamical system has the small boundary property if and only if it has zero dimension in the sense of our new definition.
 In \Cref{sec:Baire_Category} we formulate and prove a technical Baire-category result that is applied in later sections.
 In \Cref{Sec:finite_groups} we explain how the dimension of dynamical systems over finite groups can be expressed in terms of Lebesgue covering dimension.
 In \Cref{sec:dim_cube_shift} we prove that the dimension of the shift over $[0,1]^d$ over any countable group is equal to $d$.
 In \Cref{sec:dim_amenable} we discuss the new notion of dimension in the case where the acting group is amenable.
 We prove that in this case our notion of dimension is always an upper bound for Gromov's mean dimension and prove that the two notion coincide in the case where the action has the uniform Rokhlin property.
 In \Cref{sec:almost_emb} we define a notion of almost embedding for dynamical systems and show that any dynamical system with dimension strictly less than $d/2$ almost embeds in the shift over $[0,1]^d$.
 As a corollary, we show deduce a sharp embedding theorem for distal dynamical systems over any countable group, and deduce that the Dranishnikov-Levin counterexample has infinite dimension in our sense.

+I thank the anonymous referees for careful review and helpful comments.
 I thank Misha Levine for motivating discussions and background in dimension theory.
 I would like to deeply acknowledge Ilan Hirshberg and Chris Phillips who brought the work \cite{elliott2025smallboundarypropertymathcal} to my attention and asked the following insightful question that led me to consider the new notion of dimension: In the case of minimal $\Z$-systems, is mean dimension an invariant of topological measure pairs?

 This research was partially supported by the Israel Science Foundation grant No. 985/23.